Hypergeometric distribution

-In probability theory and statistics, the hypergeometric distribution is a discrete probability distribution that describes the probability of $k$ successes (random draws for which the object drawn has a specified feature) in $n$ draws, without replacement, from a finite population of size $N$ that contains exactly $K$ objects with that feature, wherein each draw is either a success or a failure.
+In probability theory and statistics, the hypergeometric distribution is a discrete probability distribution that describes the probability of $k$ successes (random draws for which the object drawn has a specified feature) in $n$ draws, without replacement, from a finite population of size $N$ that contains exactly $K$ objects with that feature, where in each draw is either a success or a failure.
 In contrast, the binomial distribution describes the probability of $k$ successes in $n$ draws with replacement.

 Definitions

 Probability mass function

 The following conditions characterize the hypergeometric distribution: